leoabubucker/ZestCode/docs/STYLEGUIDE.md

 - C header files will have the extension `.h`
 - C++ header files will have the extension `.hpp`
 - Assembly source files will have the extension `.s`
+- Linkerscripts will have the extension `.ld`
-- markdown documents will have the extension `.md`
+- Markdown documents will have the extension `.md`
+- Python files will have the extension `.py`

 ## Naming Conventions